Skip to content

 Where should I report an Instagram scam in the U.S.?

-Platform, government, and consumer-safety sources were checked for reporting routes, account recovery, payment escalation, identity exposure, image-threat resources, and current social-media scam context.
+Official platform, government, and consumer-safety sources were used for reporting routes, account recovery, payment escalation, identity exposure, and current social-media scam context.

 • Instagram scam guidance